rosano/journal/content/posts/01hp2h9eybpwe4whz1sk4k895m.md

 day: 2023-11-11
 place: Belo Horizonte
 country: Brazil
+tags: ["relate"]
 categories: ["thought"]
 ---
-having something to say feels more effortless the more i can pay attention to observations or observe where my attention is
+The more I pay attention to observations or notice where my attention is, the less effort it takes to have something to say.